| |

 Please

-note that whilst the itinerary below is an ideal, the weather
+note that whilst the itinerary below is an ideal, the

-and acclimatisation all play a part too.
-In our decade of experience,
+experience and acclimatisation all play a part too.
+In

-we have found that hardly two weeks ever run the same, and even
+weeks ever run the same, and even on a particular week

-on a particular week sometimes different summit groups go on
+sometimes different summit groups go on different days

 this course must be.
 You are dealing with the high mountains